Document Classification: Theoretical Exploratory Paper

 The Perspective of Investment as "Game"

 For Buffett, investing represented a battle of wits with corporate executives on a vast chessboard.
-While consuming five Coca-Colas daily and joking that "I'm one-quarter Coca-Cola," this playful spirit constituted the wellspring of his strength.
+This playful spirit, we theorize, constituted the wellspring of his strength—transforming what others experienced as stress into an engaging intellectual pursuit.

 The Aesthetics of Failure and Retreat